 This CME course represents an intensive, evidence-based review of examination and treatment techniques for musculoskeletal problems encountered in daily practice.
 Numerous studies demonstrate that more than 20 percent of all visits to primary care providers deal with these complaints.
 The pertinent history and physical examination techniques are reviewed.
-The functional anatomy of the joint as well as common mechanisms of injuries is stressed.
-After an initial review of the basics of clinical examination and a general approach to the evaluation and treatment of injuries are completed, a broad review of the benefits of joint aspiration and injection will occur.
+The functional anatomy of the joint, as well as common mechanisms of injuries, is stressed.
+After an initial review of the basics of clinical examination and a general approach to evaluating and treating injuries is completed, a broad review of the benefits of joint aspiration and injection will occur.
 Why use a shotgun approach with medications that affect the entire body when a focused injection can take care of the problem?

-To enhance the educational experience, it is recommended that participants attend this course in comfortable attire so that you will be able to get supervised practice experience in the examination techniques pertinent to every joint.
-A case-based scenario approach is used to review the most common injuries including running injuries.
+To enhance the educational experience, it is recommended that participants attend this course in comfortable attire so that they will be able to get supervised practice experience in the examination techniques pertinent to every joint.
+A case-based scenario approach is used to review the most common injuries, including running injuries.
 More than 75 percent of the 2-day course involves interactive sessions.
 In the afternoon, each session has extensive practice times with joint models to review and practice common aspiration and injection techniques.
-Coding for the diagnoses are also included throughout the course.
-CPT codes for the different aspiration and injection techniques are reviewed, as well as other issues for coding and reimbursement are discussed.
+Coding for the diagnoses is also included throughout the course.
+CPT codes for the different aspiration and injection techniques are reviewed, and other coding and reimbursement issues are discussed.

 By the end of this activity, the participant should be better able to:

-- Identify the anatomy and function of the joints most commonly presenting in primary care offices with injuries or dysfunction.
+- Identify the anatomy and function of the joints most commonly present in primary care offices with injuries or dysfunction.

 - Utilize specific physical diagnosis tests to evaluate each joint using evidence-based medicine guidelines.